BenchaminDimitriu/Ecom22_TeamProject/README.md

 • Social media/About us page

+## As a seller and a user I can:

+• Products/Catalogue

+• Product details

 ## As a seller I can:

 • Seller listing/sales tracking

-• Products/Catalogue

-• Product details

 • Search bar